TL;DR Executive Summary

 How Leading SaaS Platforms Approach Payments Strategy

-High-performing platforms treat payments as a dynamic part of their growth strategy, not a fixed infrastructure decision.
+High-performing SaaS platforms treat payments as a dynamic part of their growth strategy, not a fixed infrastructure decision.

 Not all customers generate the same value, and they shouldn’t be treated the same way in payments strategy.